 And since I just bragged about how easy it is to find mistakes in the New York Times Book Review, please note that Tom Carson screws up his aquatic metaphor in the first quoted passage above.
 You can say that the Red Sea “parts ways”, Mr. Carson, but the only thing anybody ever does with the Rubicon is cross it, and this suggests an active rather than a passive change.

 (At least Carson’s reviewer credit is more promising than Lee Siegel’s, though.
 He’s apparently written a book called Gilligan’s Wake — I’ve never heard of it, but that’s a pretty funny title).

-This edition of the New York Times Book Review also features a perfectly good introduction to Tom Perrotta’s promising The Abstinence Teacher by Maud Newton, who notes that:
+This edition of the New York Times Book Review also features a perfectly good introduction to Tom Perrotta’s promising The Abstinence Teacher by the dependable Liesl Schillinger, and an enthusiastic endorsement of Ellen Litman’s story cycle The Last Chicken in America by Maud Newton, who notes that:

 When a good novel fails to find an audience, it’s the fault of bad marketing, unappealing cover art or a public too dim to appreciate literary fiction.
 But if short stories don’t sell, publishers blame the form.

 William Boyd’s welcome consideration of the new Cheating at Canasta by the master William Trevor is ambitious and analytical, referring to the critic’s own previously p

 ublished taxonomy of short stories to hammer home the point that “Trevor is not the Irish Chekhov”.
 Boyd works hard enough to establish this point that I’d rather simply agree with him than argue, especially since I can’t remember whether or not I ever thought William Trevor was the Irish Chekhov to begin with (but I sure do enjoy reading him).